Skip to product information

 Did you know each color has a symbolic meaning for the tribe?

-• White is for the peace, purity and health.
+• White is for peace, purity, and health.

 • Blue, signifies the energy and the sky.
-They believe that with the rainfall it is able to feed their cattle’s and provide proper infrastructure for them.
+They believe that with the rainfall they can feed their cattle and provide proper infrastructure for them.

 • Orange and Yellow reflect hospitality.
 Visitors are served cow’s milk from orange gourds.